pipeforce/pipeforce.github.io/docs/guides/workflows/020_gateways.md

 ## How to design gateways

 The gateway design is defined by a specific expression language named _JUEL_.
-Below you will find the most important operators are:
+Below, you will find that the most important operators are:

 *   **Arithmetic**: `+`, `-` (binary), `*`, `/` and `div`, `%` and `mod`, `-` (unary)